hselomein/Car-LED-Controller/README.md

 There is a parts list so you can build this as well.

+How to use with Platformio IDE:
+- You will need the Platformio-ide extension installed in VSCODE in order to compile the code The src folder is where the code you want to compile and upload code to the ESP32 Edit code in the files outside the src folder
+Copy the file to the src folder and rename file file extension to .cpp Build as normal

 Code Notes:
 - led_controller-ESP32.ino  - this is the program for the esp32 architecture
-- led_controller-AVR.ino    - this is the unfinished program for the AVR architecture
+- Car_LED_Controller-LED_Matrix_64x64.ino - this is the program for the 64x64 P2 LED Matrix
 - Part List - this is the shopping list of parts for this project
+- PXMatrixTest.ino - Test program for 64x64 P2 LED Matrix using the PXMatrix library

 Corey Davis created the project and put together the prototypes.
 Yves Avady wrote the code for this project.